How to make your customer experience easy and gain growth

 It is interesting to note here that 24 percent of repeat calls in their study stems from an emotional disconnection between customers and representatives.
 It reminds me of our work with an insurance company.
 We changed the line the new policy representatives said from, “You should receive your policy documents in five working days,” to “You will receive your policy documents in five working days.”
-The first version did not address the emotional needs of the new policyholders; there was uncertainty, which often caused them to call in after a couple of days to check on the documents whereabouts.
+The first version did not address the emotional needs of the new policyholders; there was uncertainty, which often caused them to call in after a couple of days to check on the whereabouts of the documents.
 By changing the one word from should to will, we reduced the call volume of these new policyholders from a 76 percent call-back rate to a 6 percent call-back rate.

 3. Minimize channel switching by increasing self-service channel stickiness.

 Organizations train customers on how to do things.
 I’m learning to play the guitar, and I’ve been downloading music.
 The website I use is a bit clunky, but I learned that if I go to this weird place on the site and emphasize “word choice,” I can find what I want.
 It’s not intuitive or natural, but since I have made mistakes trying to find the music before, I have learned where it is now.
 My point is that we train our customers to interface with our systems, so designing them frictionless is essential.
 Moreover, it is best to recognize that any changes are disruptions to customers.
 Therefore, ensure that the net benefits to your most valuable customers are worth the hassle of this disruption before making them.

 4. Use feedback from disgruntled or struggling customers to reduce Customer Effort.

 I hope this principle is a no brainer for most of you.
 Customer feedback is essential to fostering customer-driven growth from your experience.
 It points out the problem for you.